Format: Articles & Briefs

 A Silent Call for a Socially and Ecologically Just One Health Approach

-In this commentary, PZI’s President, Dr. Hope Ferdowsian, illustrates the need for a socially and ecologically just One Health approach to addressing and preventing global challenges and the importance of ensuring a right to health for both people and animals.
+This commentary illustrates the need for a socially and ecologically just One Health (Just One Health) approach to addressing and preventing global challenges.

 Future Warming from Global Food Consumption

-The study’s authors look at the global warming impacts of various foods and discover that methane-producing foods such as meat from ruminants, dairy, and rice have the highest climate change impacts.
+The study’s authors look at the global warming impacts of various foods and discover that meat from ruminants, dairy, and rice have the highest climate change impacts.

-We Need a Better Way to Measure Progress: A Just One Health Impact Assessment Tool
+We Need a Better Way to Measure Progress: Beyond GDP

 Existing Ethical Tensions in Xenotransplantation